 - Are the Patriots going to win the coin toss?

 - Will the Eagles log 400+ yards?

-- Will the Steelers receive 25+ penalty yards?
+- Are the Steelers going to receive 25+ penalty yards?

 - Will the Ravens lead in fumbles?

 You’ll also see seasonal team props.
 For example:

 - Will the Chiefs make it to the Super Bowl?

 - Will the Dolphins log the most passing yards?

 - Are the Cowboys going to make the playoffs?

 - Which team will finish the season with the worst record: the Colts or Jets?